alex-strobel/DPP-LabManual/GitHub-and-renv.md

 On Windows ...
 <!-- @Christopph/Josephien: please add instructions -->

-On a Mac, the recommended way is as follows:
+On Mac, the recommended way is as follows:

 1. Install [Homebrew](https://brew.sh/index_de) as a general purpose tool to manage missing packages on macOS (this step may take some time, so get yourself another coffee)
 2. Install Git from the terminal via the command `brew install git` (this step is quite fast)